Wage Calculator

 How is income tax calculated in Australia?

 Australia uses a progressive tax system — different rates apply to different portions of your income, not a single flat rate on the whole amount.
-The brackets for the current financial year are: 0% on income up to $18,200 (the tax-free threshold), 16% on $18,201–$45,000, 30% on $45,001–$135,000, 37% on $135,001–$190,000, 45% on income above $190,000.
+The brackets for the current financial year are: 0% on income up to $18,200 (the tax-free threshold), 15% on $18,201–$45,000, 30% on $45,001–$135,000, 37% on $135,001–$190,000, 45% on income above $190,000.
 The Low Income Tax Offset (LITO) can reduce tax by up to $700 for taxable incomes below $66,667.
-This calculator applies all current brackets, LITO, and the Medicare Levy automatically when you enter your income.
+Wage Calculator applies all current brackets, LITO, and the Medicare Levy automatically based on the income entered.

 What is the Medicare Levy?